DSri01/ENGG1340_Group_163_Project-/README.md

 If you do not free: The bear’s family comes and when they see you leaving the bear, they think that you have trapped him, you face a force of 10 bears, equivalent to 150 soldiers and the bear’s son (24 Heath Points) and 5 Hit points.(MAIN CHARACTER FIGHT) Difficulty: 15 (Soldiers FIGHT 150)
 Else: You move forward.
 You come across a purple and blue flag and you can hear some people

+Feeling tired from all that you have been through you decide to find a place to rest.
+You spot a cave behind the waterfall and decide to go there.
+You eat some fruits and try to catch some sleep.
+You awake to the sound of thunder and heavy rainfall.
+The rain is too heavy and it is nearly impossible to go out so you decide to wait a little longer.
+You spot some carvings on the walls of the cave and as you follow them you see that they lead deep inside the cave.
+You follow them and realize it goes deeper than you realized.
+You reach the end and find yourself amongst rocky mountains.

+# Chapter 4:
+“Mountains”: The height you are at is high above a valley but when you look up, the peak is higher above still.
+The rain now is a drizzle and you spot a river down in the valley...You decide to go down and go along the river because you know that it will lead to your kingdom.
+You start to descend but it seems harder with the rocks slippery from the rain.
+You have to stop on top of a rock and figure out a better way.
+Choose * points according to choice(use the roots, use your weapons to stick into the crevices, wait for the rain to stop completely etc. if Dhruv u can think of something else).
+Finally you manage to reach down to the river bank and as you walk besides it you start to notice signs of some civilization.
+Which is odd Because no one knew that people lived here\

 Choice5: Find Out about the civilization
 If yes: you carefully approach one of the huts and tentatively knock an old man appears.
 Seeing your condition he lets you in.
 You ask the man and his family about how all the people live here and why does no one know about it.
 They tell That they had been wrongly accused by the king’s brother Cyrus and banished from their village so they ended up here.
 Choice 5a:Reveal your identity: